 On October 30, 2017, we announced the 2020 Plan to provide additional transparency into the execution of our strategic plan and financial objectives.
-Under the 2020 Plan, we assumed (i) housing starts growing as a percentage in the mid-single digit, (ii) increasing our market share and profitability in Europe, and (iii) gaining market share in both our truss and concrete product offerings.
+Under the 2020 Plan, we initially assumed (i) housing starts growing as a percentage in the mid-single digit, (ii) increasing our market share and profitability in Europe, and (iii) gaining market share in both our truss and concrete product offerings.
 At the time of the announcement, our 2020 Plan was centered on the following three key operational objectives.

-• First, a continued focus on organic growth with a goal to achieve a net sales compounded annual growth rate of approximately 8% (from \$860.7 million reported in fiscal 2016) through fiscal 2020.
+- First, a continued focus on organic growth with a goal to achieve a net sales compounded annual growth rate of approximately 8% (from \$860.7 million reported in fiscal 2016) through fiscal 2020. - Second, rationalizing our cost structure to improve company-wide profitability by reducing total operating expenses as a percentage of net sales from 31.8% in fiscal 2016 to a range of 26.0% to 27.0% by fiscal 2020.
+We expect to achieve this initiative, aside from top-line growth, through cost reduction measures in Europe and our concrete product line, zero-based budgeting for certain expense categories, a SKU reduction program to right-size our product offering and a

-- Second, rationalizing our cost structure to improve company-wide profitability by reducing total operating expenses as a percentage of net sales from 31.8% in fiscal 2016 to a range of 26.0% to 27.0% by fiscal 2020.
-We expect to achieve this initiative, aside from top-line growth, through cost reduction measures in Europe and our concrete product line, zero-based budgeting for certain expense categories, a SKU reduction program to right-size our product offering and a commitment to remaining headcount neutral (except in the production and sales departments to meet demands from sales growth).
+- commitment to remaining headcount neutral (except in the production and sales departments to meet demands from sales growth).
 Offsetting these reductions will be the Company's ongoing investment in its software initiatives as well as the expenses associated with our ongoing SAP implementation, which includes increasing headcount when necessary. - Third, improving our working capital management and overall balance sheet discipline primarily through the reduction of inventory levels in connection with the implementation of Lean principles in many of our factories.
 This included improving our inventory turn rate from two-times a year for fiscal 2016 to four-times by the end of 2020.
 With these efforts, we believed we could achieve an additional 25% to 30% reduction of our raw materials and finished goods inventory through 2020 without impacting day-to-day production and shipping procedures.

 Since 2016, organic net sales has grown at a compound annual growth rate of 10%.
-Based on current trends and conditions, we expect to achieve the 8% net sales goal.
+Based on current trends and conditions, we expect to achieve our 8% net sales goal.

 We are continuing to work towards reducing our operating expenses to a range of 26% to 27% of net sales by the end of 2020.
-Operating expenses as a percentage of net sales were 26.6% and 25.7% for the quarters June 30, 2019 and June 30, 2018, respectively, and 28.5% and 28.1% for the six months ended June 30, 2019 and June 30, 2018, respectively.
-In dollars, operating expenses increased \$1.8 million from the quarter ending June 30, 2018 to the quarter ended June 30, 2019, which was mostly due to increased consultant and professional fees, and increased \$5.6 million from the six months ended June 30, 2018 to the six months ended June 30, 2019, which was mostly due to increased stock-based compensation and personnel costs for acceleration of vesting when the participant meets age and service requirements.
+Operating expenses as a percentage of net sales were 24.7% and 26.3% for the quarters ended September 30, 2019 and September 30, 2018, respectively, and 27.2% and 27.5% for the nine months ended September 30, 2019 and September 30, 2018, respectively.
+In dollars, operating expenses increased \$2.0 million from the quarter ended September 30, 2018 to the quarter ended September 30, 2019 (mostly due to increased personnel costs) and increased \$7.6 million from the nine months ended September 30, 2018 to the nine months ended September 30, 2019 (mostly due to increased consulting fees and personnel costs).
 In late 2017 and throughout 2018, we engaged a leading management consultant to perform an independent in-depth analysis of our operations, which contributed towards a reduction of expenses in 2018 and could potentially result in initiatives that reduce expenses beyond the 2020 Plan as well as improvements to net working capital.
 We incurred additional success-based consulting expenses in 2018 and 2019 due to these initiatives.
-These fees will conclude in 2019.
-We expect these related consulting fees we incurred in 2018 and will incur in 2019 will have a one-year or less pay back.
+These fees concluded as of the end of September 30, 2019.
+We expect these related consulting fees incurred in 2018 and 2019 will have a one-year or less pay back.